Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-We begin with a demonstrative example, using a modified version of the toy data set originally presented in \cite{grisafi_multi-scale_2021}.
+To assess the capabilities of the general LODE framework, we begin with a demonstrative example, using a modified version of the toy dataset originally presented in Ref. \citenum{grisafi_multi-scale_2021}.
 It consists of 2000 structures, each obtained by distributing at random 64 particles inside cubic cells of varying size, such that no particles are closer than 2.5\,Å. For the same particle positions we consider two different potentials: in one case, similar to Ref.~\citenum{grisafi_multi-scale_2021}, we treat the structures as an overall neutral cloud of $\pm 1$ charges.
 In the second test, all atoms are equal, and interact via an attractive $1/r^6$ dispersion interaction.
 Periodic boundary conditions are used in both cases.